-Public Works Maintenance Division responded to three illicit discharges/spills within the City in 2019 which are noted in Appendix B.
+Public Works Maintenance Division provided clean up response to two illicit discharges/spills within the City in 2022 which is as noted in Appendix B.

-Spill Response Cards/Kits on Municipal Trucks and Sweepers (Ongoing)
+Provide spill Response Cards/Kits on Municipal Trucks and Sweepers (Ongoing)

-The City of Newberg has PIG® Truck Spill Kits available on ten (10) public works vehicles.
+The City of Newberg has PIG[®] Truck Spill Kits available on eighteen (18) public works vehicles.
 Maintenance staff are made aware of these spill kits and the associated instruction manual.